-If your pet suffers from environmental allergies (pollen is a common one), a dull coat or dry skin, omega 3 fats can help to lessen the symptoms.
-This is because omega 3 fatty acids play a vital role in maintaining the skin's natural barrier (which keeps out harmful irritants and infections) and helps to reduce itchy skin, dandruff and moulting, as well as promoting a shiny, healthy coat.
+If your pet suffers from environmental allergies (pollen is a common one), a dull coat or dry skin, omega-3 fats can help to lessen the symptoms.
+This is because omega-3 fatty acids play a vital role in maintaining the skin's natural barrier (which keeps out harmful irritants and infections) and helps to reduce itchy skin, dandruff and moulting, as well as promoting a shiny, healthy coat.

 One of the most important things about omega 6 is its ratio to omega 3.
 Current research suggests that the ideal ratio of omega 3 to omega 6 for pets is between 10:1 and 5:1.
-An excessive ratio of omega 6 can cause issues rather than solve them, which is why many experts advise feeding a combined, balanced omega supplement rather than one omega in isolation.
+An excessive ratio of omega 6 can cause issues rather than solve them, which is why many experts advise a combined, balanced omega supplement rather than one omega in isolation.

 Omega 6 is, however, vital to your pet, playing an important role in growth and immunity as well as skin and coat health.
 Deficiency will show up externally as a dull, brittle coat, which tends to fall out more than is usual, and excessive itching (if your pet suffers from 'hot spots', omega 6 can help).
 You might also notice poor immunity and slow recovery from infections.
-In younger animals, symptoms of omega 6 deficiency include poor overall development, neurological issues and a lack of weight gain, whilst older pets may suffer liver and kidney degeneration.
+In younger animals, symptoms of omega-6 deficiency include poor overall development, neurological issues and a lack of weight gain, while older pets may suffer liver and kidney degeneration.

 Probably the least well-known out of the three, omega 9 is the only one of these three omegas which the body can produce itself (although it does rely on the presence of omega 3 and 6 to do so).

-With their contribution to the normal function of the heart and brain, plus multiple skin, coat and joint benefits, it's no wonder the omegas have a reputation as multi-taskers.
+With their contribution to the normal function of the heart and brain, plus multiple skin, coat and joint benefits, it's no wonder the omegas have a reputation as multitaskers.
 If you think your pet could benefit in any of these areas, choose a supplement which respects the delicate balance between omegas 3 and 6 (as a reminder, that's between 5:1 and 10:1) and always speak to your vet first.